AvalonSemiconductors/AS2650/docs/source/isa.rst

 Indirect Addressing
 -------------------

-Indirect Addressing may be specified on top of another addressing mode when supported by setting the ``I`` bit.
+Indirect Addressing may be specified on top of another addressing mode, when supported, by setting the ``I`` bit.
 When specified, the original effective address of the instruction is no longer the true memory reference.
 Instead, two successive bytes are read from this location which become the new effective address for the memory reference.

 Essentially, this mode implements a pointer dereference.
 The pointer is stored in big endian format.

 Indexed Addressing
 ------------------

-Indexed Addressing may be specified on top of another addressing mode when supported by setting the Index Control bits to a value other than zero.
+Indexed Addressing may be specified on top of another addressing mode, when supported, by setting the Index Control bits to a value other than zero.
 Once enabled, the register index in the first instruction byte instead specifies which register to use for indexing.
-The operation’s actual register index implicitely becomes R0.
+The operation’s actual register index implicitly becomes R0.

 The current value of the register chosen for indexing is added onto the original effective address to obtain the new effective address.